 Decorating with tall indoor plants is a reasonable and easy way of adding more beauty to your home.
 Research shows having houseplants in your home is physiologically beneficial by cleaning the air.
-Some people just feel better in a home filled with living plants.
+Some people feel better in a house filled with living plants.
 Houseplants can make a home feel lived in and give it a comfortable, inviting feeling.

 You don't need a book about plants to add any plant to a room.
 The task is simple and only takes a couple of hours.

-In centuries past, wealthy land owners would send botanists to the far reaches of the earth to find the perfect type of exotic plant which would serve as the focal point of the entire home.
-Most often the agent would return with a palm of some kind.
+In centuries past, wealthy landowners would send botanists to the far reaches of the earth to find the perfect type of exotic plant, which would serve as the focal point of the entire home.
+Most often, the agent would return with a palm of some kind.

-Thankfully today a simple trip to a plant store is all that is needed to add an exotic, tropical feeling to any room in the house.
+Thankfully today, a simple trip to a plant store is all that is needed to add an exotic, tropical feeling to any room in the house.

-Getting the Tall Plant to Your Home
+8. Getting the Tall Plant to Your Home

-Once you have added your tall houseplants to your home notice the positive changes.
+Once you have added your tall houseplants to your home, notice the positive changes.
 Do you feel more comfortable?
 Is the home more inviting?

 © 2016 Kenna McHugh